Ústí nad Labem Region

-The region borders the regions of Liberec (east), Central Bohemia (south), Plzeň (southwest), Karlovy Vary (west) and the German region of Saxony to the north.
+The region borders the regions of Liberec (east), Central Bohemia (south), Plzeň (southwest), Karlovy Vary (west) and the German state of Saxony to the north.

-The Ústí region comprises a range of very different types of landscape.
-Between the high escarpment of the Ore Mountains range and the Bohemian Central Uplands with many volcanic hills, there are vast areas devastated by surface coal mining (the North Bohemian Basin), partly being recultivated into an artificial landscape with ponds, plains and groves.
+The Ústí nad Labem Region comprises a range of very different types of landscape.
+Between the high escarpment of the Ore Mountains range and the Bohemian Central Uplands with many volcanic hills, there are vast areas devastated by surface coal mining (the Most Basin), partly being recultivated into an artificial landscape with ponds, plains and groves.
 The Elbe river runs through the Central Uplands in a winding gorge of the Porta Bohemica.
 The southern part of the region, Polabí, is flat and fertile, while in the northeast are the sandstone formations of Bohemian Switzerland, including the monumental Pravčická brána, a natural sandstone arch.

 The geographical location of the area, between Prague and Germany, has been a significant factor in the region's development.

 Administrative divisions

 The Ústí nad Labem Region is divided into 7 districts:

-The districts are further subdivided into 16 administrative district of municipalities with extended competence.
+The districts are further subdivided into 16 administrative districts of municipalities with extended competence.